 Why can’t you edit and publish every story that’s submitted?

-Is there a wordcount for Mighty submissions?
+Is there a word count for Mighty submissions?

 Yes!
 We love when contributors include personal photos with their story, but please do not send us a stock photo, and only send photos you have permission to share.
-Please make sure if you’re sharing a photo of someone else, that person has given their consent.
-If you do include a photo, make sure it’s at least 1280 x 800 px and high quality.
-We won’t be able to feature photos that are too small.
+We prefer featuring photos that relate to the story and humanize health conditions and disabilities.